 Creating links in your site.

-We can improve the welcome message on my site by creating a link for the Club Secretary’s email address rather than expose his email address on the front page.
+Improve the welcome message on a site by creating a link for the Club Secretary’s email address rather than expose his email address on the front page.

-- Highlight the text e.g. ‘Peter by email’ is highlighted for an email link.
+- Highlight the text e.g. the secretary's name is highlighted for an email link.

 - Click on the link icon - it looks like a chain link.